Los Angeles and Orange County Disability Insurance and ERISA Claim Attorneys Fight AIG Claim Denials

 If you feel you have a wrongfully denied claim for disability, life, long-term care or other insurance involving AIG, the McKennon Law Group PC will doggedly pursue your benefits rightly owed to you

 Choosing an attorney to represent you when you find yourself in the vulnerable position of having your disability, life or long-term care denied is the most important decision you can make for the success of your insurance claim.
-You must have an aggressive and experienced disability, long-term care, health and life insurance attorneys who will fight hard for you.
+You must have an aggressive and experienced disability, long-term care, health and life insurance litigation attorneys who will fight hard for you.
 If your claim for health, life, accidental death or dismemberment, short-term disability or long-term disability insurance has been wrongfully denied or suddenly terminated, fill out a free consultation form or call (949) 387-9595 to schedule a free consultation with the attorneys of the McKennon Law Group PC, several of whom previously represented insurance companies and are exceptionally experienced in handling ERISA and non-ERISA, bad faith insurance claims.